blockchain-unica/social-good/bananacoin.md

 # Bananacoin

-The  [Bananacoin](https://bananacoin.io/) project aims at finding funding for the cultivation of  bananas in Laos.
+The  [Bananacoin](https://bananacoin.io/) project aims at gathering funds to create a banana plantation in Laos.
 The project will pay back investors, once that bananas have been harvested and sold.

-The idea is about the creation of  Ethereum tokens (BCO), whose price will be settled according to the
+The idea is about the creation of  Ethereum tokens ([BCO](https://etherscan.io/token/0x5fb0cdf8f647e44e8ca96009c9a479df92c0744e), whose price will be settled according to the
 export price of 1 kilogram of  bananas.
 The gathered funds will be used to purchase  an area for banana cultivation and for the  preparation of
 the production cycle, that   will take 18 months.